ed6767/mangoplus/README.md

 # mangoplus
-New client for TrentBarton's Mango Card
+JSON API for TrentBarton's Mango Card
 This is a work in progress.

 ## Load on to your server